Overwhelming colors of spring

 Your chef is used to cook delicious meals for hungry cyclists.
 Besides an extensive breakfast, you will also be offered a packed lunch for on the road.
 It consists of different types of bread and sandwich fillings, juice, a snack and a piece of fruit.
 Lunch package needs to be prepared by yourself after breakfast.
 Dinner is different every day.
 There is a first course, main course and dessert The meals on board are included in the price, as are coffee and tea.
 Soft drinks and alcoholic drinks can be obtained at a reasonable charge.
 When you return on board after the day’s cycling, a cup of tea or coffee with a biscuit will be waiting for you.

-In case of vegan meals, gluten free or lactose diet, there is an additional charge.
+In case of gluten free or lactose diet, there is an additional charge.

 One of the most attractive aspects of the Bike & Barge holidays is that you encounter an international company on board, including people from e.g. USA, Canada, Australia, France and United Kingdom.
 It’s a great opportunity for you to get to know various cultures at the same time!
 We have people of all ages, solo travelers, couples and also families with children (during the school holidays).
 Most groups are made up of 12 to 26 people.